Loading...

 Cooking oil and mass flicked over cooking oil, then washing-up liquid, and then the mass flicked in the same way over washing-up liquid and then water, and then the mass flicked in the same way over water.

-So the elastic band was used to give each mass the same speed every time, so that the only thing that was different in different tests was the lubricant used and that might have affected the distance travelled by the mass each time and that's what Izzy recorded each time.
+So, the elastic band was used to give each mass the same speed every time, so that the only thing that was different in different tests was the lubricant used and that might have affected the distance traveled by the mass each time.

-So let's have a look and see if that was the case.
+So, let's have a look and see if that was the case.

-You can see the three lubricants, cooking oil, washing-up liquid, and water.
+So, here are Izzy's results that you can see the three lubricants, cooking oil, washing-up liquid, and water.

-There's a couple of anomalous results which have been crossed out because they don't fit the pattern of the other results so they're treated as mistakes.
+There's a couple of anomalous results, which have been crossed out because they don't fit the pattern of the other results, so they're treated as mistakes.

-And then the means calculated from the good results.
+And then, the means calculated from the good results.

-And Izzy wants to know whether she should present her results using a line graph or a bar chart so it's gonna be our job, firstly, to help her decide.
+And Izzy wants to know whether she should present her results using a line graph or a bar chart.

-So let's make sure we know the difference between the two.
+So, let's make sure we know the difference between the two.

-So which is a bar chart and which is a line graph?
+So, which is a bar chart and which is a line graph?
 I'll give you five seconds now to decide.

-We've got graph A on the left and graph B on the right.
+We've got graph a on the left and graph b on the right.

 Which is a bar chart and which is a line graph?
 Five seconds now to make sure that you know.

-And then graph B is, of course, the line graph.
+And then, graph b is of course the line graph.

-This person's done a different experiment so they've drawn a different graph.
+This person's done a different experiments.

-So these students with these graphs have done a different experiment to Izzy.
+So, these students with these graphs have done a different experiment to Izzy.

-So which type of graph should Izzy draw, a bar chart or a line graph?
+So, which type of graph should Izzy draw, a bar chart or a line graph?
 Well, let's look at how we can decide.

-So, in an experiment, the things that can change are called variables.
+So in an experiment, the things that can change are called variables.

-So some variables, some things that can change in an experiment.
+So some variables, some things that can change in an experiment, some variables can in distinct on separate types like shape.

 Each shape is just a distinct separate shape.